Family Caregiver Pay Rate in South Carolina : Wages, Benefits & Eligibility

 Family Caregiver Pay Rate in South Carolina and Benefits

-Family caregivers in South Carolina usually earn between $11 and $18 per hour, depending on the level of care and program rules.
-Benefits may include:
+In 2025, family caregivers in South Carolina typically earn between $12 and $18 per hour, depending on the program, funding source, and level of care required.
+Live-in caregivers and those providing advanced support may earn above this range, with some positions paying close to $20 per hour.

 How Paid Care Helps